Gut Microbiome Linked to Colorectal Cancers

 The link between colorectal cancer and Fusobacterium nucleatum was also established a year earlier by the same researchers after sequencing the microbiome of 99 patients.

-Since then other bacteria have been linked with colorectal cancers, including Bacteriodes fragilis and some strains of E. coli.
+Since then other bacteria have been linked to colorectal cancers, including Bacteriodes fragilis and some strains of E. coli.
 Each of these was also linked to what researchers have referred to as “gene virulence.”
 That is, somehow these bacteria have the ability to mess with the genetic information of the healthy cells of the colon.
 This has been linked with the production of enzymes as found in previous research.

 New bacteria implicated in recent research